Winter Activity Series – Winter Pups in the River Valley

 Gear

-Coats and jackets for dogs are one way to keep them warm in winter conditions.
+Coats and jackets for dogs are one way to keep them warm in winter.
 Photo: Daniella San Martin-Feeney

-If you’re headed out to #trekthetrails with your pup in winter time, make sure they’re just as prepared for the elements as us humans are!
+If you’re headed out to #trekthetrails with your pup in wintertime, make sure they’re just as prepared for the elements as we humans are!
 These items are available at your favourite local pet supply store.

-• Jacket: If your pup has short fur or their belly is close to the earth, a jacket will help keep snow off their underside and keep them warm in colder temperatures.
+• Jacket: If your pup has short fur or its belly is close to the earth, a jacket will help keep snow off its underside and keep it warm in colder temperatures.

-• Boots: With young puppies especially, their paw pads are sensitive to cold and ice.
+• Boots: Young puppies’ paw pads are susceptible to cold and ice.
 A pair of booties will help keep their feet from freezing, which means cutting your adventure time short.
 If your dog hates booties or they don’t stay on, you can look at using a paw protectant salve (also known as musher’s wax) — concentrate the salve in the spaces between their toes so snow doesn’t get stuck in their feet, causing them to freeze faster.

-• Water: Lots of pups drink from rivers and creeks in the summertime when they’re out getting active, but this is less of a possibility when the water is frozen!
-Make sure you bring water for your dog, whether it’s a water bottle or portable water dish.
+• Water: In the summertime, when pups are out getting active, they drink from rivers and creeks, but this is less likely when the water is frozen!
+Please ensure you bring water for your dog, whether a water bottle or a portable water dish.

-• Microfibre towel: Good for sopping up a soggy, snow-covered dog before getting back in the car!
+• Microfibre towel: Good for sopping up a soggy, snow-covered dog before returning to the car!

 Snow beards are a common side effect of winter adventures with your pup!
 Photo: Larry Harris

-Above all, it’s important to watch for cues from your dog to make sure they’re not uncomfortable or cold, and if they are, halting the adventure and going inside for warmth.
+Above all, it’s important to watch for cues from your dog to make sure it’s not uncomfortable or cold.
+If it is, halt the adventure and go inside for warmth.

 Maybe your pup can help you research where to explore next in the river valley here on our website 😉 Photo: Lisa Howatt

-We love seeing pictures of pups out in the river valley — they may even be our favourite pictures (we’re a little biased!)
-Please share your winter dog adventures in the river valley to Instagram with the hashtag #trekthetrails.
+We love seeing pictures of pups in the river valley — they may even be our favourite pictures (we’re a little biased!)
+Please share your winter dog adventures in the river valley on Instagram with the hashtag #trekthetrails.